-13.1.1 Current Assets (\$3.35 million decrease) and Non-Current Assets (\$29.84 million increase)
+13.1.1 Current Assets (\$8.05 million decrease) and Non-Current Assets (\$35.41 million increase)

 Cash and cash equivalents include cash and investments such as cash held in the bank and in petty cash and the value of investments in deposits or other highly liquid investments with short term maturities of three months or less.
-These balances are projected to decrease by \$3.55 million during the year and are used to fund operations and the capital works program.
+Investments with a maturity greater than 3 months are classified as Other Financial Assets.
+These balances are projected to decrease by \$8.75 million during the year and are used to fund operations and the capital works program.